Leniency Designs: An Operator's Manual: Heterogeneous Treatment Effects

 While it is likely more palatable than assuming constant treatment effects, monotonicity is nevertheless a strong assumption.
-In particular, results in \textcite{vytlacil02} imply it is equivalent to assuming each patent examiner has the same ranking of the appropriateness for granting patents; the examiners only differ in the cutoff they use for gauging whether the application is above the bar.
+In particular, results in \textcite{vytlacil02} imply it is equivalent to assuming each patent examiner has the same ranking of the patent applications' merits, with examiners only differing in the cutoff they use for gauging whether an application is above the bar.
 The strength of this assumption for leniency designs was, in fact, first noted in the original \textcite{ImAn94} analysis (see their Example 2, p.~472).
 There are two core issues.
 First, in many settings like our patent example, there are multiple dimensions to decision-makers' evaluation criteria which may make it unlikely that any two decision-makers would have the same ranking.
 For instance, patent applications are evaluated by their perceived usefulness, novelty, and non-obviousness, and different examiners likely place different weights on these criteria.
 Second, even if the weights were the same, variation in skill among decision-makers can induce ranking differences due to mistakes by less-skilled decision-makers.
-For instance, \Textcite{cgy22} show that in the case of radiologists variation in skill accounts for about 40\% of variation in decision-maker leniency.
+For instance, \Textcite{cgy22} show that in the case of radiologists, variation in skill accounts for about 40\% of variation in their leniency.